 The firm recently acted for Carphone Warhouse on its £1.7bn demerger and £500m acquisition and advised Grifols on its $4bn acquisition of Talecris and subsequent acquisition of part of Novartis for $1.7bn.

 The resurgence follows a lean period after 2000-01, when the firm's previously meteoric rise resulted in it upping its lawyer count from 300 to 400 in the course of one year.
 The downturn in the market caught OC by surprise and painful readjustments had to be made.
 During 2002-03, 25 partners (a full quarter of the firm) either jumped ship or were managed out, and the firm embarked on a voluntary redundancy programme amongst their support staff which got rid of around forty employees.
 Profits dipped to an embarrassing average of £233,000 per partner.

-But by 2003 the firm had, one way or another, resolved its problems and was once again iring on all cylinders.
-Managing partner Simon Beswick says that whilst the firm clearly cocked up by being too bullish in its staffing, its client base and deal quality remained exceptional.
+But by 2003 the firm had, one way or another, resolved its problems and was once again firing on all cylinders.
+The then Managing Partner, Simon Beswick, said that whilst the firm clearly cocked up by being too bullish in its staffing, its client base and deal quality remained exceptional.
 Now that the market has picked up the firm seems to be reaping the benefits, as testified by the resurgence in profits.

 OC may have bitten off more than it could chew a few years ago, but it's unlikely to make the same mistake twice.
-Top quality work, rapidly rising profits and an open and meaningful career structure make OC one of the best firms outside the City.
+Top quality work, rapidly rising profits and an open and meaningful career structure make OC a good egg.

 For more information on Osborne Clarke click here